AlgoManiacZ/.github/profile/README.md

 >
 > 3. Select the "Invitation to AlgoManiacZ - Github Organization" and fill in your details.
 >
 > 4. That's it you'll recieve an e-mail invitation to join our org.
-Make sure you accept it, than only you will become a member of our Github Organization.
+Make sure you accept it, then only you will become a member of our Github Organization.

 ### How do I set the Organization to Public?